wutianyiRosun/MemNet/README.md

 | x3      |  30.39     |34.09               | 33.26               |
 | x4      |  28.42     |31.74               | 30.95               |

-Note: This implementation is modified from the implementation of [VDSR](https://cv.snu.ac.kr/research/VDSR/) by [@Jiu XU](https://github.com/twtygqyy/pytorch-vdsr).
+Note: 1.
+This implementation is modified from the implementation of [VDSR](https://cv.snu.ac.kr/research/VDSR/) by [@Jiu XU](https://github.com/twtygqyy/pytorch-vdsr).
+      2. I use the default initialization methods for layers, but author uses "msra" on Paper, which results in performance difference.